 Note: Since α-BBO is a relatively soft material, care must be taken when cleaning.
 The coated faces of the polarizer can be gently cleaned with solvent and air.
-The escape faces (uncoated and perpendicular to the input / exit faces) are extremely delicate and can be damaged very easily.
-Do not touch these faces if possible.
+The escape faces (perpendicular to the input / exit faces) are also extremely delicate.
+Do not touch any faces if possible.
 Cleaning should be light and at a glancing angle.
 If these surfaces must be wiped, use only solvent-moistened cotton or untreated facial tissues.

 Field of View Angle Orientation

 A significant amount of scattered unpolarized light escapes the polarizers.
 As a result, the escape ray (o-ray) is not purely polarized and should not be used for polarization dependent applications.

 The typical transmission and reflectivity of the α-BBO Glan-Laser polarizers are shown in the graphs below.
 The blue shading indicates the region for which the AR coating is optimized (see Specs tab for more information).
 The reflectivity plots represent the performance of the coating only, not including internal losses of the polarizer.
 The transmission plots include both both reflectivity and transmission through the polarizer (including any internal losses).

 The plots below apply to the GLB10 and GLB5 α-BBO Glan-Laser polarizers.